First steps in negotiations: Hamas hands over to Israel the list of prisoners to be exchanged

 Among the Palestinian prisoners set to be released are figures such as Marwan Barghouti, a symbol of the struggle against Israel.
 Barghouti was sentenced to life imprisonment in 2004 for five murders, attempted murder, and belonging to a terrorist organization.
 But in the West Bank, he is considered a consensus figure for his commitment to the Palestinian struggle.

-The proposal discussed in the Egyptian town of Sharm el-Sheikh provides that this initial phase will address details related to the ceasefire and the release of all Israeli hostages held by Hamas in exchange for the release of hundreds of Palestinian prisoners.
+The proposal discussed in the Egyptian town of Sharm el-Sheikh provides that in this initial phase, details regarding the ceasefire and the release of all Israeli hostages held by Hamas will be addressed in exchange for the release of hundreds of Palestinian prisoners.

-But despite the optimism for an agreement that Trump himself expressed on Tuesday, coinciding with the second anniversary of the Hamas attack on October 7, 2023, a timeline for the first phase of the plan – which would include the exchange of prisoners and hostages to Gaza Hamas – has not yet been set.
-On Tuesday, the spokesman for the Islamist group, Fawzi Barhoum, insisted that there will only be an agreement if the end of the fighting is definitive and Israel leaves the Palestinian territory.
+But despite the confidence in reaching an agreement, a timetable for the first phase of the plan, which would include the exchange of prisoners and is a problem for Hamas, has not yet been set.
+On Tuesday, Hamas spokesman Fawzi Barhoum insisted that there would only be an agreement if the fighting ended definitively and Israel left the Palestinian territory.

-In addition to the Hamas and Israeli delegations holding indirect talks through Egyptian and Qatari mediators, the talks also include US Special Envoy Steve Witkoff and Jared Kushner, Trump's son-in-law and former Middle East advisor.
+In addition to the Hamas and Israeli delegations holding indirect talks through Egyptian and Qatari mediators, the talks also included US special envoy Steve Witkoff and Jared Kushner, Trump's son-in-law and former Middle East advisor.
+Since Wednesday, there are also delegates from Turkey and the prime minister of Qatar.
+In addition, Palestinian Islamic Jihad said in a statement that a delegation from the Islamist group, which also holds Israeli hostages, will also join the group.